jnferner/blog/source/_drafts/theories-of-consciousness.md

 ## Conclusion

-[^0]: Not to be confused with a Chinese person, pardon the pun.
+[^0]: Not to be confused with a Chinese person; those are definitely conscious.

 [^1]: Actually, the essay states that "The answer to the question that forms my title is therefore 'No' and 'Yes'".
 This nuance is meant to allow the possibility that we might find the solution but just not accept it as such, see the paragraph after the footnote.